Vail Youth Symphony Student and Family Policies

 As an auditioned group, the Vail Youth Symphony wants to project professionalism to its audience.

-We ask that male performers wear a black suit or tuxedo with a white shirt and black bow-tie.
-Please wear black shoes and socks.
+We ask that male performers wear a black button up shirt, black slacks, black socks, and black shoes.
+A black long tie or bowtie are encouraged, but optional.
+If your undershirt can be seen near your collar, please make sure it is black as well.
 We are performing as a group, so please consider whether or not your choices may detract from the group as a whole.
 If you are uncertain about your choice, please consider alternatives.

 For students who identify as non-binary, please choose to wear whichever of the above uniforms with which you feel most comfortable.